ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 * HTTP is a synchronous protocol.
 The client waits for the server to respond.
 That is a requirement for web browsers, but it comes at the cost of poor scalability.
 In the world of IoT, the large number of devices and most likely an unreliable / high latency network have made synchronous communication problematic.
 An asynchronous messaging protocol is much more suitable for IoT applications.
 The sensors can send in readings, and let the network figure out the optimal path and timing for delivery to its destination devices and services.
 * HTTP is one-way.
 The client must initiate the connection.
 In an IoT application, the devices or sensors are typically clients, which means that they cannot passively receive commands from the network.
 * HTTP is a 1-1 protocol.
 The client makes a request, and the server responds.
 It is difficult and expensive to broadcast a message to all devices on the network, which is a common use case in IoT applications.
-* HTTP is a heavy weight protocol with many headers and rules.
+* HTTP is a heavyweight protocol with many headers and rules.
 It is not suitable for constrained networks.

-MQTT on the otherhand defines two types of entities in the network: a message broker (AWS IoT) and a number of edge devices(clients).
+MQTT on the other hand defines two types of entities in the network: a message broker (AWS IoT) and a number of edge devices(clients).
 The broker is a server that receives all messages from the clients and then routes those messages to relevant destination clients.
 A client is anything that can interact with the broker to send and receive messages.
 Our client is the RPI but it could also be an IoT sensor in the field or an application in a data center that processes IoT data.